13 Best Natural DHT Blockers for Men with Hair Loss

 There are two ways to supplement with DHT inhibitors: topically and internally.
 Each method has its own distinct mechanisms of action.
 However, it is first important to understand why blocking DHT works to prevent hair loss and promote hair growth in the first place.

 NOTE: The majority of DHT blockers in this article have NOT been tested on humans and are not FDA-approved.
-Consult with your doctor prior to treatment.
+Consult with your doctor before treatment.

 DHT: The Cause Of Male-Pattern Baldness?